djabirsadaoui/WeatherApi/README.md

 # WeatherApi
-WeatherApi is a simple framework written in swift 4.2 for building meteo applications.
+WeatherApi is a simple framework written in swift 4.2 for building weather applications.
 With WeatherApi:
 * you can collect weather informations from OpenWeather.
 * you can keep data in smartphone for offline mode.